 Second, monsters of all sorts, vampires, witches, etc., are the sublimations of behavioral and physical abnormalities in people.
 The real world is the concrete substance of folktales and myths, horror stories.
 It is the source of Zemeckis’ vision of the Grand Witch.
 This has been a feature of human society since the dawn of civilization—and likely long before then.
 Fear management and negotiation of difference may be functional.
 If a witch in the Warner Bros movies should not be so depicted because that is offensive to some in the disability community (and we cannot assume the moral entrepreneurs speak for the community—or that there even is a community), then there are great many movies that should not have been made or should not be made in the future.
 But if there are useful functions associated with literature and art made around difference, should we avoid it for the sake of those who are offended?

-Which brings us to the heart of the problem.
+Which brings us to the heart of the problem: things have flipped.
 What we see in the cases of surgical treatments of BDD and BIID is changing the appearance of a person not to erase or minimize an objective appearance others find startling or revolting, but changing appearances others regard as normal into something they will find startling or revolting.
 The person seeking surgery in this case falsely perceives a defect or deformity, and in changing that feature, produces one.

 In the video, the interviewers refer to what doctors did to this woman (will they do more?) as “treatments.”
 The doctors are making money by disfiguring her.
 The more people doctors can convince to accept as treatment for psychiatric disorders the surgical altering of the body to align with delusion, the more money these doctors can make cutting on people.
 The woman reports that none of the medical staff who have treated her have ever told her that she has gone too far.
 Look at her.
 Those who are supposed to care for her enabled her transformation into “beautiful monster.”
 The interviewers rationalize the situation saying that appearance is “subjective” and that the surgeon who believes she has been “over-treated” (even he can’t get away from the Newspeak) is expressing an opinion that apparently has no greater weight than the opinion of the victim of the medical-industrial complex.